 *Notation of “Academic Dismissal” for the semester will be placed on the permanent transcript.

-- The academic action/decision of the Academic Standards Committee (CAAR) each term is separate from policies of the Office of Financial Aid.
-Please contact Financial Aid staff directly, [email protected], regarding your current and future financial aid status and college loan eligibility.
+- The academic action/decision of CAAR each term is separate from policies of the Office of Financial Aid.
+Please contact Financial Aid staff directly, [email protected], regarding your current and future financial aid status and scholarship/college loan eligibility.

 - To understand how grade point averages are calculated, see Catalog section, “Academic Policy-Grading”.